fsantanna-no/ce0-old/doc/manual.md

 ## Pointer uprefs & dnrefs

-A pointer holds a reference to a variable with a value.
+A pointer points to a variable holding a value.
-An *upref* (up reference) acquires a reference of a variable with the prefix backslash `\`.
+An *upref* (up reference) acquires a pointer to a variable with the prefix backslash `\`.
-A *dnref* (down reference) recovers the value given a reference with the sufix backslash `\`:
+A *dnref* (down reference) recovers the value given a pointer with the sufix backslash `\`:

 ```
 var x: Int = 10
-var y: \Int = \x    -- acquires a reference to `x`
+var y: \Int = \x    -- acquires a pointer to `x`
 output std y\       -- recovers the value of `x`
 ```